explorable-viz/esop2025/author-response/response.md

 Reviewer B for such a theorem sounds reasonable (and is perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like.
-We will also investigate what changes, if any, would be required of our dependency relation in order for such a property to hold.
+We will also investigate what changes, if any, might be required of our dependency relation in order for such a property to hold.

 ### R3.
 Eliminators vs. case expressions (Reviewers C and D)